waigania13/carmen/README.md

     ................
     ................
     .......xx.......
-    ......xxxxxx.... <== arlington
+    ......xxxxxx.... <== englewood
     ........xx......
     x...............
     xx..............
-    xxxx............ <== fairfax
+    xxxx............ <== west town

-Features which overlap in the grid index are candidates to have their scores combined.
-Non-overlapping features are still considered as potential final results, but have no partnering features to combine scores with.
+Features which overlap in the grid index are candidates to have their subqueries combined.
+Non-overlapping features are still considered as potential final results, but have no partnering features to combine scores with, leading to a lower total relev.

-    1 fairfax dr    1.0 -xx-  =  0.75 -xxx
-      arlington     1.0 ---x

-    2 n fairfax st  0.8 -x--  =  0.45 -x-x
-      arlington     1.0 ---x

-    3 arlington dr  0.9 ---x  =  0.25 ---x
-      arlington     1.0 ---x

-    4 drenthe       1.0 --x-  =  0.25 --x-
+    4  west lake view   11100 street
+    14 englewood        00010 place
+    15 usa              00001 country

+    All three features stack, relev = 1

+    14 englewood        00010 street
+    11 west             10000 place
+    15 usa              00001 country

+    Englewood St does not overlap others, relev = 0.2

-The *query match* has a score of 1.0 if,
+The stack of subqueries has has a score of 1.0 if,

-1. all query terms are accounted for by features with 1.0 scores,
+1. all query terms are accounted for by features with 1.0 relev in the grid index,
 2. no two features are from the same index,
-3. no two features have overlapping reason bitmasks,
+3. no two subqueries have overlapping bitmasks.
-4. several other heuristics (see "Challenging cases")

-### 5. Verify, interpolate
+### 3. Verify, interpolate

 The `grid` index is fast but not 100% accurate.
 It answers the question "Do features A + B overlap?" with **No/Maybe** -- leaving open the possibility of false positives.
 The best results from step 4 are now verified by querying real geometries in vector tiles.

-Finally, if a geocoding index support *address interpolation*, an initial query token like `350` can be used to interpolate a point position along the line geometry of the matching feature.
+Finally, if a geocoding index support *address interpolation*, an initial query token that might represent a housenumber like `350` can be used to interpolate a point position along the line geometry of the matching feature.

-### 6. Challenging cases
+### 4. Challenging cases

 Most challenging cases are solvable but stress performance/optimization assumptions in the carmen codebase.

-#### Repeated query tokens

-Prior to `e6522498` the following would occur:

-    new york new york =>

-    02 place    new york 1.0 xx--
-    01 province new york 1.0 xx--

-Leading to bitmasks that canceled each other out at query match time.
-The current workaround for these cases in carmen is to store a *greedy* term position bitmask and a third param -- a count of the number of terms matched:

-    new york new york =>

-    02 place    new york 1.0 xxxx 2
-    01 province new york 1.0 xxxx 2

-At query match time the `2` count is decremented until 0 to exhaust the first phrase match, moving onto the province phrase match which has remaining counts to be used against its greedy bitmask.

 #### Continuity of feature hierarchy